Devices you can Share Screen within Zoom

 A few apps are available that provide the ability to turn a phone into a webcam.
 DroidCam sends the video captured by your phone to its corresponding app downloaded onto your computer using either WiFi or a USB connection.

 This app is free to use and provides more options if purchased for $5 ( far less than a standard webcam ).

 AirDroid is also known to work well with Android tablets and PCs.

 Step One: Connecting to the App

 Find the DroidCam phone IP ( found in the app's settings ) and type it into the DroidCam desktop app.

 Select DroidCam as the camera under the Video settings in Zoom.

-AirDroid is an app which functions much the same.
-More information for these apps can be found here:
+AirDroid is an app that functions much the same.
+More information for these apps can be found below:

 Contact ITS Service Desk on (03) 9919 2777 or via self-service servicedesk.vu.edu.au for technical support.